 Jumping from carrier to carrier is costly, too.
 There’s hold-back money involved which you may very well loose, should you not fulfill the time commitments and obligations of your contract.

 This isn’t just a trucking job that you can easily walk away from.
-You’ll be committed financially and by lease agreement to a carrier or a customer.
+You’ll be committed financially by a lease agreement to a carrier or a customer.

 7. Independent owner operator or leased to a carrier?